 16. Application of this Part

-This Part does not apply to anything done in accordance with —
+This Part does not apply to —

-(a) an approval for the purposes of section 70; or
+(a) anything done in accordance with an approval for the purposes of section 70; or

-(b) a determination of the Western Australian Planning Commission under the Metropolitan Region Scheme clause 30A.
+(b) anything done in accordance with a determination of the Western Australian Planning Commission under the Metropolitan Region Scheme clause 30A; or

-[Regulation 16 amended: Gazette 28 Aug 2012 p.
-4137.]
+(c) anything done in accordance with a licence agreement; or

+(d) anything that may lawfully be done because of section 69(4).

+[Regulation 16 inserted: SL 2023/63 r.
+6.]

-17. Commercial acts and activities, restrictions on
+17. Restrictions on commercial acts and activities

 (1) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken an act or activity in the Riverpark or development control area if the act or activity is undertaken for a commercial purpose.